seanreed1111/sql-recipes/recipes.md

 ---
 2-5.
 Aggregating Data at Multiple Levels
 Problem
 You want to find totals, averages, and other aggregate figures, as well as subtotals in various dimensions for a report.
-You want to achieve this with as few statements as possible, preferably just one, rather than having to issue separate statements to get each intermediate subtotal along the way.
+You want to achieve this with as few statements as possible, preferably just one, rather than HAVING to issue separate statements to get each intermediate subtotal along the way.

 Solution
 You can calculate subtotals or other intermediate aggregates in Oracle using the CUBE, ROLLUP and grouping sets features.
 For this recipe, we’ll assume some real-world requirements.
 We want to find average and total (summed) salary figures by department and job category, and show meaningful higher-level averages and subtotals at the department level (regardless of job category), as well as a grand total and company-wide average for the whole organization.